-- Script Approval: A complete copy of the final script or story board must be submitted for approval by a campus filming liaison.
-Script approval must be granted prior to the signing of the contract.
+Script Approval: A complete copy of the final script or story board must be submitted for approval by a campus filming liaison.
+The Campus Filming office must approve the script prior to the signing of the contract.
 Any script changes or additions (including title change) must be brought to the attention of the filming liaison once approval has been granted.
 Scripts can be rejected on the basis of drug usage, excessive violence, nudity, racism/sexism or if deemed to be obscene, overly sexually explicit or in any way derogatory toward higher education, including anything that portrays students or faculty in a negative manner.

 Insurance: A $1M certificate must be provided with the university named as additional insured for the day(s) of the shoot.
 Filming at Galen Center requires a $2M certificate.

 Placement of Filming Equipment: Filming equipment (e.g., cameras, tracks, props, generators, and electrical cords) shall be set up in a manner that does not create safety hazards.
 Film crews must ensure that the placement of such equipment does not result in tripping hazards, fire hazards, blocked exits, or other safety concerns.
 In all cases, mats or other cable coverings must be used when cables are laid out across a walkway.
 You are required to place layout board in all non-carpeted areas so that all filming equipment, whether mobile or stationary, is not directly touching the flooring.
 Cones must be put around any production vehicles not in a marked parking space, including the generator(s).
 Prior approval must be given if using a Condor or other heavy crane on concrete or bricks.
 If using a Condor or other heavy crane on grass, plywood must be laid out under the tires when driving and when parked.
 All cranes must be coned off with caution tape around them.